darchr/gem5art/docs/disks.md

 ```
 This command will forward port 5932 from the host machine to your machine, and then you will be able to connect to the VNC server using the address `127.0.0.1:5932` from your VNC viewer.

-**Note**: While Packer is installing Ubuntu, the terminal screen will display "waiting for SSH" without any update for a long time.
+**Note**: While packer is installing Ubuntu, the terminal screen will display "waiting for SSH" without any update for a long time.
 This is not an indicator of whether the Ubuntu installation produces any errors.
 Therefore, we strongly recommend using VNC viewer at least once to inspect the image building process.
 <a name="checking"></a>